dewasahu2003/bt-data-pipeline/README.md

 ﻿# bt-data-pipeline
 --
 This project is a sophisticated web scraper designed to handle 15 different formats of websites and data.
-It uses the Poetry dependency manager for Python, AWS S3 for storage, and GitHub Actions for CI/CD and running the script as an AWS Lambda function (considering the 15-minute execution time limit).
+It uses the Poetry dependency manager for Python, AWS S3 for storage, and GitHub Actions for CI/CD and running the script.